 Summer College at Caldwell (SCAC) is a program designed for current high school juniors who will be seniors in the fall of 2014 (Class of 2015).
 SCAC provides students the opportunity to earn three college credits while studying science, medicine and math.
-This unique opportunity also incorporates SAT test taking strategies, academic field trips, and a taste of the college experience, with students meeting new friends while living on the Caldwell College campus.
+This unique opportunity also incorporates SAT test taking strategies, academic field trips, and a taste of the college experience, with students meeting new friends while living on the Caldwell University campus.
 The program includes room and board, books, supplies and field trips.

 PRECOLLEGE THREE-CREDIT PROGRAM